 This problem set builds on the skills that we introduced in Lectures 2−6.
-To encourage you to review those lectures, your grade on this assignment will be limited by your grade on those lectures at the time you submit (or correct) this assignment.
-Remember that most lecture exercises can be resubmitted at any time.
+To encourage you to review those lectures, your grade on this assignment will be capped by your grade on those lectures at the time you submit (or correct) this assignment.
+You can resubmit lecture exercises at any time.

 Important Note: Remember to follow the design recipe whenever you design or write a function.
 In particular, every type mentioned in a signature must be introduced by a data definition, except for these well-known types: Number, Image, String, Color, Boolean.